 Are there any other countries I can go to with little or no hassle?

-Aside from the top 15 holiday destinations from the UK, there are several other 'no hassle' and 'low hassle' countries and territories you might want to consider for your next holiday.
+Aside from some of the countries mentioned in the table above, there are several 'no hassle' and 'low hassle' countries and territories you might want to consider for your next holiday.
 We will be adding to these lists as we go (do note that things are changing rapidly, so always check before you book AND before you travel).

 - No hassle.
 With all the destinations below, the Foreign Office is no longer advising against travel, the country itself will let you in and you don't need to quarantine when travelling either way (though you may still need to take a coronavirus test or show proof of a recent negative test when entering the country):

-- Non-EU countries: Antigua and Barbuda, Aruba, Bermuda, Curação, Falkland Islands, Gibraltar, Iceland, Liechtenstein, New Caledonia, Norway, San Marino, South Georgia and the South Sandwich Islands.
+- Non-EU countries: Cuba (mainland closed to tourists – only certain islands allowing entry), Falkland Islands, Gibraltar (14-day quarantine if returning to Wales), Liechtenstein, New Caledonia, South Georgia and the South Sandwich Islands.

 - Low hassle.
-With all the destinations below, the Foreign Office is no longer advising against travel and the country itself will let you in, but you WILL need to quarantine when travelling, when arriving in the country, when coming back to the UK or potentially both:
+With all the destinations below, the Foreign Office is no longer advising against travel and the country itself will let you in, but you WILL need to quarantine when arriving in the country or when coming back to the UK, or potentially both:

 This depends on which way you're going when you're in transit: